Meet the WiNUK Team

 She/Her

-In-person Events: Creativity and Engagement Officers
+In-Person Events: Creativity and Engagement Officer

 Shauna Angell